flightaware/tclrmq/README.md

     AMQP method ID number.

 To place a callback for the closing of a channel, use the _onClose_ or _onClosed_ method.
-The callback takes the _Channel_ object and a dictionary of data describing the reason for the closing.
+The callback takes the _Channel_ object and a dictionary of data with key names matching the arguments listed above.

 #### channelOpen